Skip to main content

 • Purpose enhancements.
 It now includes the all-important leaderboard on the left, a Time Period filter, and lots more details about all types of activities.
 Plus it now includes account details.

 Awesome, right?
-Of course we cheated a bit and took you straight to the finish line.
+Of course, we cheated a bit and took you straight to the finish line.
 But we hope you can see how we got there.
-And we hope that by using the resources referenced throughout this module, you can get there on your own with a little time and determination.
+We also hope that by using the resources referenced throughout this module, you can get there yourself with a little time and determination.

 A Designer Admin’s Work Is Never Done

-But that’s for another day!
+But that’s for another day.
 Your unexpected journey into the world of design is almost over.
-All that’s left to do is answer these questions and complete your hard-earned badge!
+All that’s left to do is answer these questions and complete your well-deserved badge.

 Resources